raintank/chef-raintank-stack/README.md

 #### f) Verify the stack is up

-In a browser try to bring up `https://IP`
+In a browser try to bring up `http://IP`

 You should see a Litmus log-in screen.
 The default username and password is `admin/admin`

 You should add `portal.raintank.local` to your /etc/hosts or equivalent, and use this URL for testing.

-Make sure you can add an endpoint and see datapoints in a dashboard.
+Make sure you can add an endpoint, and see datapoints in a dashboard.

 #### g) Enjoy